earowang/hts/cran-comments.md

 ## Comments

-This is a minor release.
+This is a resubmission that urls have been fixed.

 ## Test environments
 * local R installation Ubuntu 21.04, R 4.1.0